mdoege/Py1620/README.md

 This [IBM 1620](https://en.wikipedia.org/wiki/IBM_1620) emulator in Python can now run the famous IBM 1620 baseball game ("base.txt" = newer version; "bbc1.txt" = older version).
 Also included are the [Computer History Museum](https://computerhistory.org/)'s [Power of Two](https://github.com/IBM-1620/Junior/blob/master/diagnostics/binaries/APP_Power_Of_2.cmem) demo program, 2-D tic-tac-toe (11.0.013; "tic.txt") from the 1620 General Program Library, and "99 Bottles of Beer" by Chuck Guzis (2005; "beer.txt").

+The emulated machine is an IBM 1620 Model I in its base configuration with 20,000 decimal digits of memory and no extra features (such as divide instructions, indirect or indexed addressing, or floating point instructions).
+The addition and multiplication tables in 1620 memory are not used but standard Python integer math.

 ### Usage

 ```python3 py1620.py input.txt [0000] [output.txt]```